franciscovfonseca/Azure-Honey-Net-SOC/README.md

 ## Introduction

- I am thrilled to present my latest project, which focuses on building a honeynet in Azure to simulate real-world cyber attacks.
+In this project I built a honeynet in Microsoft Azure to simulate real-world cyber attacks.
-This project showcases my skills in Azure security, incident response, and environment hardening

-## Objective
+The main objective of this project was to showcase optimal security measures, effective incident response strategies, and the impact of fortifying our Azure environment.
-The main objective of this project was to [set up virtual machines that were intentionally vulnerable](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md) in the Azure infrastructure to attract and analyze cyber attacks.
-This helped me to better understand the tactics and techniques used by attackers, while also showcasing my ability to respond quickly and effectively to any identified issues.
+This was achieved by [setting up virtual machines that were intentionally vulnerable](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md), lacking safeguards against the public internet.
+This helped me to better understand the tactics and techniques used by cyber attackers, while also showcasing my ability to respond quickly and effectively to any identified issues.

+## Methodology

+- <b>*Creating the honeynet*</b>: I began by [deploying multiple vulnerable virtual machines](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md) in Azure, simulating an insecure environment.

+- <b>*Monitoring and analysis*</b>: Azure was configured to ingest log sources from various resources into a log analytics workspace.
+Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

+- <b>*Security metrics measurement*</b>: I observed the environment for 24 hours, recording key security metrics while it was insecure.
+This provided a baseline to compare against after implementing remediation measures.

+- <b>*Incident response and remediation*</b>: After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.

+- <b>*Post-remediation analysis*</b>: I re-observed the environment for another 24 hours to measure security metrics again, comparing the results with the initial baseline.

 ## Technologies, Regulations, and Azure Components Employed: